 We simulated the movement of system components over the course of 100 days.
-As expected, the first stage, namely rapid spiral-in (up to $t\approx ~20$ days) is very similar for Newtonian and modified gravity.
-To illustrate that on Fig. \ref{fig:time_distance_and_orbits_graph_Newton} we show the dependence of distance between the RG core and the white dwarf on time for Newtonian gravity and corrections due to the Schwarzschild solution.
+As expected, the first stage, namely rapid inspiral (up to $t\approx ~20$ days) is very similar for Newtonian and modified gravity.
+To illustrate that on Fig. \ref{fig:time_distance_and_orbits_graph_Newton} we show the dependence of distance between the RG core and the WD on time for Newtonian gravity and corrections due to the Schwarzschild solution for gravitational field around WD.
 This difference is negligible.
 Then, we can see the difference between Newtonian gravity and modified gravity (see Fig. \ref{fig_distance}).
 This difference reflects some repulsion effect depending on the additional terms in (pseudo)potential.
-After several orbits, the distance between the red giant core and the white dwarf decreases much slower in comparison to the beginning of the simulation.
-For modified gravity, at certain parameters the mean distance between the components at the end of the simulation is larger than it would have been for usual gravity.
-The major axis and eccentricity of orbit depend strongly on parameter $L_0$ for fixed $\beta_0$: for $\beta_0=1$, $L_{0}=0.02$ $a\approx 5.2R_{\odot}$, $e\approx 0.095$ as for Newtonian gravity, if $L_0 = 0.07$ - $a \approx 6.7 R_{\odot}$, $e\approx 0.15$ and, finally, for $L_0 = 0.14$ - $a \approx 7.5 R_{\odot}$ and $e\approx 0.16$ at the end of the simulation.
+After several orbits, the distance between the RG core and the WD decreases much slower in comparison to the beginning of the simulation.
+For modified gravity, at certain parameters the mean distance between the components at the end of the simulation is larger than it would have been for usual gravity (see Table 1).
+The major axis and eccentricity of orbit depend strongly on parameter $L_0$ for fixed $\beta_0$.
 The corresponding number of orbits decreases.
 While for Newtonian gravity the components revolved around each other approximately 50 times, for modified gravity with $\beta_0=1$ these numbers are $30 - 35$ revolutions for 100 days in a the case of $L_0 = {0.07}$ and $L_0 = 0.14$.

 The evolution of RG envelope and accretion stream were also investigated.
 We illustrated this process using the slices of gas density in x–y plane (see Figs. \ref{fig_density_slice_NG} and \ref{fig_density_slice_MG}).
 On the initial stage the picture is similar for Newtonian and modified gravity, which can be described as follows.
 The accreting gas during the first revolution creates spiral shock waves and the orbit shrinks rapidly.
 Then, a layered structure appears due to the shock waves.
 On the late stage the shear flows between close shock waves lead to the emergence of Kelvin–Helmholtz instabilities.